 Key Features:

-Pro Tip: Use Keywords Everywhere to gather keyword data as you research competitors or search for topics related to your photography niche in your search results page.
+What makes Keywords Everywhere so nice is the ability to gather keyword data as you research competitors or search for topics related to your photography niche in the actual SERP (search results page) itself.
+This really streamlines SEO practices for a lot of people by not needing to go into a more complicated tool program.

 Best for: Finding content ideas and uncovering search intent.